kamwoh/kamwoh.github.io/_pages/about.md

 title: "Welcome to my personal page"
 excerpt: "PhD student at University of Surrey"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am an AI Research Scientist at [Meta AI](https://ai.meta.com/), where I work on video diffusion models and generative rendering.

-I am a forth year Ph.D student at University of Surrey under the supervision of Prof. [Tao Xiang](http://personal.ee.surrey.ac.uk/Personal/T.Xiang/index.html) and Prof. [Yi-Zhe Song](https://www.surrey.ac.uk/people/yi-zhe-song).
+I received my Ph.D. in Computer Science from University of Surrey under the supervision of Prof. [Tao Xiang](http://personal.ee.surrey.ac.uk/Personal/T.Xiang/index.html) and Prof. [Yi-Zhe Song](https://www.surrey.ac.uk/people/yi-zhe-song).
 I also work closely with Dr. [Xiatian (Eddy) Zhu](https://xiatian-zhu.github.io/).

 Prior to joining University of Surrey, I was an AI Researcher at WeBank under the lead of Dr. [Lixin Fan](https://scholar.google.fi/citations?user=fOsgdn0AAAAJ&hl=en) and I was a lab member of CISIP in [University of Malaya (UM)](https://um.edu.my/) under Prof.  [Chan Chee Seng](http://cs-chan.com/).